TykTechnologies/tyk-demo/README.md

 docker-compose up -d
 ```

-To include other services, there are additional compose files which are prefixed `docker-compose-` and can be included in the deployment.
+To include other services, there are additional compose files which are stored in the `docker-compose` directory and can be included in the deployment.
 For example, to include Kibana:

 ```
 docker-compose -f docker-compose.yml -f docker-compose/kibana.yml up -d